yhed10123/stat133-spring-2019/binomial/README.md

 ## Binomial Distribution

-The package `"bmjhd"` is a minimal implementation for calculating probabilities of a Binomial random variable, and related calculations such as the probability distribution, the expected value, variance.
+The package `"binomial"` is a minimal implementation for calculating probabilities of a Binomial random variable, and related calculations such as the probability distribution, the expected value, variance.

 ## Function bin_choose()